mykhailog/hacs_ecoflow_iot/README.md

 <img width="461" alt="image" src="https://user-images.githubusercontent.com/1454659/213213276-073f4356-0e05-419b-b38c-1c8e76b1f0cd.png">

-This integration allows you to monitor devices connected to the Ecoflow Power Stations using Home Assistant.
+This integration allows you to monitor Ecoflow Power Stations state using Home Assistant.

-It uses the Ecoflow REST API to retrieve data from the devices and make it available in Home Assistant.
+It uses the Ecoflow IoT REST API to retrieve data from the devices and make it available in Home Assistant.

 ## Warning